IBM/fraud-prediction-using-FPPredictPlus/README.md

 ### Prediction using new data

 In this section, we will learn how to do predictions using the model on new dataset.
 We will be using the `saved model` from previous step to predict new records from the `holdout data`.
-The hold out data file will not have the target variable `Fraud_Risk` as we want to predict the outcome given the transactions data.
+The hold out data file will need to have the target variable column `Fraud_Risk` (without any values) to match the headers of the training data & predict the outcome given the transactions data.

 ### Create predict job